How Tip Free Restaurants Work and Why This Trend is Making Waves

 With most occupations, employees can budget expenses based on a fixed salary—paychecks are predictable.
 Restaurant staff can estimate their average take-home pay, but that number varies greatly based on the generosity of patrons.
 For that reason, increased minimum wage rates and tip free restaurants offer owners and managers the opportunity to provide staff a consistent income suitable to the cost of living.

 The catch: restaurant budgets are static.
-If more money is going to the employee payroll, there needs to be compensation elsewhere.
+If more money is going to the restaurant employee payroll, there needs to be compensation elsewhere.
 Enter: the menu.

 tip-jar-with-money